Avast One's all-in-one antivirus deal will keep all your devices protected for less

 How good is Avast One?

-In our review, we awarded Avast One's security suite 4 out of 5 stars, commending it for its selection of powerful tools and all-round protection for your devices while online, giving paying customers additional features for a more boosted protective bubble.
+In our review, we awarded the Avast One security suite a strong 4 out of 5 stars, commending it for its selection of powerful tools and all-round protection for your devices while online, giving paying customers additional features for a more boosted protective bubble.

-From the offset Avast One has seen a real overhaul from what it was, starting with its "light and airy" interface, "friendly graphics and speedy access to all of One's core features."
+The package has seen a real overhaul from Avast's previous offerings, starting with its "light and airy" interface and "friendly graphics and speedy access to all of One's core features".
 With everything at your fingertips, its ease-of-use is backed up by its plethora of features, including in-depth scans for every need, and smart tools that detect new files and trigger scans on start-up.

 Its speeds across launching and carrying out such tasks were comfortably middling - neither the fastest nor the slowest.
-It's also upped its game in detecting and blocking malicious sites.
-"The AV-Comparatives 2021 Anti-Phishing test found it blocked an excellent 96% of test URLs, putting it equal first with Trend Micro, and ahead of Fortinet (95%), Kaspersky (94%), ESET (91%) and Bitdefender (87%.)"
+But it's really upped its game in detecting and blocking malicious sites: "The AV-Comparatives 2021 Anti-Phishing test found it blocked an excellent 96% of test URLs, putting it equal first with Trend Micro, and ahead of Fortinet (95%), Kaspersky (94%), ESET (91%) and Bitdefender (87%)."

 Avast One features: what you get with this deal